 Our committees also support the next generation aspiring to work in the field of agricultural development through conference scholarships, volunteer opportunities, and student awards providing on the ground experience.
 They also host local events to celebrate the work they do, encourage greater participation, and draw attention to agricultural development issues and opportunities.

-The activities of each of the committees is supported financially and in-kind by local industries, State and Territory Governments, and Universities and this support is very much appreciated.
+The activities of each of the committees are supported financially and in-kind by local industries, State and Territory Governments, and Universities and this support is very much appreciated.